ConvivioTeam/cookbook/delivery_recipe/business_continuity_plan.md

 * The incident details are logged in the [Incident Management Report](https://docs.google.com/spreadsheets/d/1ZaHs2A5mMlN3m4aXX_lCGMBEYTMNAknwHPpsJzbCJDI/edit#gid=0)
 * The incident is reported to the BCM team
 * The impact of the loss on projects and support is assessed and a contingency plan identified
-* Availability of replacement in UK and around the group is assessed
 * Communication to staff and clients on affected projects

 ## Loss or Theft of Data